Become a Certified Yoga Instructor

 • Practicum: actual practice teaching, giving and receiving feedback and observing others teaching.

-The fee for the 200 hr program is $1800.
-The fee for the 500 hr program is $3000 if you attain all 500 hours from Shanti Yoga School.
-(Shanti Yoga School 200 hour graduates pay $1200 for the for the additional 300 hours required to attain the 500 hour certification).
-Graduates of other Yoga Alliance approved 200 hr programs can complete these 300 hrs for a 500 hour certificate for $1800.
+Tuition for the 200 hour program is $2225.
+Tuition for the 300 hour program is $3300 if you are a graduate of Shanti’s 200 hour program.
+If you’re a graduate of another 200 hour Yoga Alliance registered program, our 300 hour tuition is $3500.
+Students who register for both 200 & 300 programs upon initial registration get a discounted rate of $5125.
 A $500 deposit is required to hold your space.
 Tuition not paid in full requires a monthly auto-payment deducted from a credit or debit card.
-The minimum monthly payment amount is $125.
+The minimum monthly payment amount is $160.
 You can choose the monthly payment amount and payment date that works best for you.
 The balance can be paid off at any time.
 Tuition includes unlimited access to Shanti Yoga classes, workshops taught by Shanti Yoga School instructors, the Shanti Yoga School Manual, the required textbooks, mentoring and other benefits.
 Workshops taught by instructors other than Shanti Yoga School instructors are available to you at 30% off.
-Spa services and retail are available to you at 15% off.
-We expect 200 hour coursework to be completed within one year, 500 hour requirements within 18 months.
-A one year extension can be added for $400.
-Re-initiation fee for sabbaticals is $400.
+Spa services and retail are available to you at 10% off.
+We expect 200 hour coursework to be completed within one year, 300 hour requirements within 18 months.
+A one year extension can be added for $800.
+Re-initiation fee for sabbaticals is $800.
 Graduates in good standing continue to enjoy other benefits including discounts on workshops and classes.
 School Refund policy: all payments are non-refundable and non-transferable.

 Commonly Asked Questions

 1. When can I begin?
-We have chosen to make our program as flexible and convenient as possible so our class/workshops are ongoing with themes repeated every six months.
+We have no set start dates, rather we have chosen to make our program as flexible and convenient as possible so our class/workshops are ongoing with themes repeated every six months.
 For example, you might begin with the Meditation segment because that’s a convenient time for you to begin, and catch the Asana section afterwards.
 The 5 topics covered are mirrored in your workbook/manual where you will see corresponding chapters with lessons.
 These topics are: Yoga History/Philosophy/Ethics/Energetic Anatomy, Yoga Anatomy, Asana, Pranayama & Meditation, and Teaching Yoga/Yoga as a Healing Art.

 2. How proficient in yoga do you have to be to do the program?
 We are looking for students who want to learn more about yoga or who have a desire to teach.
 While it will be to your benefit to have a background in yoga, we acknowledge the most important attribute is this desire to learn.
 We look for practitioners who come to the mat with a level of maturity, a willingness to learn and an understanding of the limits of their own body.
 Keep in mind this program is not only for aspiring teachers, but people who want to deepen their practice.